verbose/verb-generate-readme/readme.md

 * [assemble](https://www.npmjs.com/package/assemble): Get the rocks out of your socks!
 Assemble makes you fast at creating web projects… [more](https://github.com/assemble/assemble) | [homepage](https://github.com/assemble/assemble "Get the rocks out of your socks!
 Assemble makes you fast at creating web projects.
 Assemble is used by thousands of projects for rapid prototyping, creating themes, scaffolds, boilerplates, e-books, UI components, API documentation, blogs, building websit")
 * [generate](https://www.npmjs.com/package/generate): Command line tool and developer framework for scaffolding out new GitHub projects.
 Generate offers the… [more](https://github.com/generate/generate) | [homepage](https://github.com/generate/generate "Command line tool and developer framework for scaffolding out new GitHub projects.
 Generate offers the robustness and configurability of Yeoman, the expressiveness and simplicity of Slush, and more powerful flow control and composability than either.")
 * [update](https://www.npmjs.com/package/update): Be scalable!
 Update is a new, open source developer framework and CLI for automating updates… [more](https://github.com/update/update) | [homepage](https://github.com/update/update "Be scalable!
 Update is a new, open source developer framework and CLI for automating updates of any kind in code projects.")
+* [verb-repo-data](https://www.npmjs.com/package/verb-repo-data): Verb plugin that adds repository and package.json data to the context for rendering templates. | [homepage](https://github.com/verbose/verb-repo-data "Verb plugin that adds repository and package.json data to the context for rendering templates.")
 * [verb](https://www.npmjs.com/package/verb): Documentation generator for GitHub projects.
 Verb is extremely powerful, easy to use, and is used… [more](https://github.com/verbose/verb) | [homepage](https://github.com/verbose/verb "Documentation generator for GitHub projects.
 Verb is extremely powerful, easy to use, and is used on hundreds of projects of all sizes to generate everything from API docs to readmes.")

 ### Contributing